dees040/festing/README.md

 ### Command

 The package come with a command (`make:fest`) which is the same as `php artisan make:test`.
-The only difference is that it uses the `ShouldFest` trait instead of the default `ShouldFest` trait provided by Laravel.
+The only difference is that it uses the `ShouldFest` trait instead of the default `RefreshDatabase` trait provided by Laravel.

 ## Config